Genutec v. Danna, et al., Case No.: 07CC07918

 Gary Pemberton, a Shulman Bastian Friedman & Bui LLP litigation partner, and Kiara Gebhart, an associate in Shulman Bastian Friedman & Bui LLP‘s litigation department, brought the case to trial in September 2012.
 In a grueling 39 day trial that spanned nearly five months, Mr. Pemberton and Ms. Gebhart successfully demonstrated that Genutec’s CEO, Lee Danna, breached his fiduciary duties to the company both prior to the acquisition when he directed the reduced legal and technical due diligence leading to the acquisition of Smart and after the acquisition, when he and another director, Hans Smit, concealed Smart’s problems from Genutec’s Board and its shareholders and lenders.
 Mr. Pemberton and Ms. Gebhart also demonstrated that Mr. Smit, who joined Mr. Danna in concealing Smart’s problems, also breached his fiduciary duties to Genutec.

-Relying on expert testimony of a local CPA that Mr. Pemberton and Ms. Gebhart called to testify as Genutec’s damages expert, the Court awarded Genutec over $6 million in compensation for the damages it incurred as a result of the breaches of Mr. Danna and Mr. Smit.
+Relying on the expert testimony of a local CPA that Mr. Pemberton and Ms. Gebhart called to testify as Genutec’s damages expert, the Court awarded Genutec over $6 million in compensation for the damages it incurred as a result of the breaches of Mr. Danna and Mr. Smit.
 Shulman Bastian Friedman & Bui LLP then filed a motion for pre-judgment interest on the Court’s damages award, which the Court granted adding over $2 million to Genutec’s judgment.
 Finally, Mr. Pemberton successfully tried the punitive damages portion of the case against Mr. Danna, resulting in an additional award of $1 million in punitive damages.
 In sum, total damages awarded to Genutec at the completion of the trial exceeded $9 million.